HangfireIO/Hangfire.InMemory/README.md

 * Add integration (for public API) and unit tests (for internal API).
 * Force expiration when memory pressure is high to avoid `OutOfMemoryException`.
 * Add overridden default for expiration time for jobs and batches?
+* Add fire-and-forget semantics (*release semantics* in memory models) to some commands to avoid waiting when unnecessary.
+* Replace `Guid`-based identifiers with `long` ones.